 Kevin Smithers, Composer, Arranger, Songwriter, and Guitarist

-From being composer of soundtracks for films such as Good Grief and Seeking Dolly Parton to his current work on the video game World War Toons, among many other projects, Berklee alumnus Kevin Smithers has developed his voice in the world of film, television, and video games.
+From being a composer of soundtracks for films such as Good Grief and Seeking Dolly Parton to his current work on the video game World War Toons, among many other projects, Berklee alumnus Kevin Smithers has developed his voice in the world of film, television, and video games.
 Born in Mexico City, Mexico, Smithers studied at the Fermatta Music Academy (at that time part of the Berklee International Network) for two years before moving to the London Centre of Contemporary Music in London, United Kingdom.
 There, he completed a degree in Performance and Production, with a special focus in Musical Directing/Arranging and Audio Visual Synchronization.
 Later, Smithers received a scholarship to study a Master of Music in Scoring for Film, Television, and Video Games at Berklee’s campus in Valencia, Spain, where he graduated Summa Cum Laude in 2013.
-He is currently developing his career as a composer arranger, songwriter, and guitarist for a range of different musical styles in Los Angeles, California.
+He is currently developing his career as a composer-arranger, songwriter, and guitarist for a range of different musical styles in Los Angeles, California.

 Why did you decide to pursue a Master of Music in Scoring for Film, Television, and Video Games at Berklee’s campus in Valencia?